stoermelder/vcvrack-packone/src/modules/midikit/SCRIPTING.md

   `setRaw(msg, hexString)` (writes the exact bytes with no framing added, e.g. `"f11a"` for an MTC quarter-frame — use this for message types with no dedicated setter), `setValue(msg, value)`.

+### `midiOut.*` — sending

-- `midi.selectPort(midiPort)` — selects the output port (1-based) that every
+- `midiOut.selectPort(midiPort)` — selects the output port (1-based) that every
   subsequent `midiOut.*` call sends on, until `selectPort` is called again.
   The selection is sticky across `onMidiMessage` invocations, not reset per callback.
-MIDI-KIT currently exposes a single output, so `midi.selectPort(1)` is a no-op today beyond validating the index — it exists so scripts written against a future multi-output engine don't need to change their sending code.
+MIDI-KIT currently exposes a single output, so `midiOut.selectPort(1)` is a no-op today beyond validating the index — it exists so scripts written against a future multi-output engine don't need to change their sending code.

-### `midiOut.*` — sending
-None of these take a port argument — the destination is whatever `midi.selectPort()` last selected (port 1 if it was never called):
+The sending functions below take no port argument — the destination is whatever `midiOut.selectPort()` last selected (port 1 if it was never called):

 - `midiOut.send(msg)` — send immediately.
 - `midiOut.send(nrpnHandle)` — sending the first handle of an NRPN quad automatically flushes all 4 underlying CC messages in order.